Edward Schleyer, M.D.

 Adult Sports Medicine Fellowship – University of Buffalo

-Board Eligible by the American Board of Orthopaedic Surgery
+Board Certified by the American Board of Orthopaedic Surgery

 American Academy of Orthopaedic Surgeons, American Orthopaedic Society of Sports Medicine

-Dr. Edward Schleyer is an orthopedic surgeon specializing in pediatric, adolescent, and adult orthopedic surgery.
+Dr. Edward Schleyer is a board certified orthopedic surgeon specializing in pediatric, adolescent, and adult orthopedic surgery.
 His clinical expertise is in sports medicine and trauma surgery of the knee, hip, shoulder, and ankle.
 He has a particular interest in minimally invasive arthroscopy and cartilage preservation surgery.